iosdal/terraform-devfest2019/README.md

 For achieving the target I use also helm chart for Mongodb and Nginx.

-The scaling part is done using Kubernetes Horizontal Pod Autoscale.
+A scaling part is done using Kubernetes Horizontal Pod Autoscale.

-Finally the monitoring solution use both helm chart for Prometheus+Grafana.
+Optionally the monitoring solution use both helm chart for Prometheus+Grafana.

 ## Terraform

 Before starting clone the entire project.

-This part require Terraform https://www.terraform.io/ (tested with v0.12.5) an account on Terraform for remote state https://app.terraform.io and an Azure account and a service principal as described here:
+This part require Terraform https://www.terraform.io/ (tested with v0.12.5) an account on Terraform for remote state https://app.terraform.io , an Azure account and a service principal as described here:

 https://www.terraform.io/docs/providers/azurerm/auth/service_principal_client_secret.html

-Once obtained put it in azure.auto.tfvars under terraform directory:
+Once obtained put it in azure.auto.tfvars under cloned root directory:

 `client_id= "XXX"`